slawomir-nowaczyk/slawomir-nowaczyk.github.io/SAIS-Halmstad-2025/SAIS-workshop-Halmstad-2025.markdown

 The [Swedish AI Society](https://www.sais.se/blog/) is sponsoring a number of fee waiver stipends for PhD students -- [apply here](https://forms.gle/nZAwHMe55aqD5D1c6) (by 2025-05-30).

-Registration fee for SAIS 2025 is 2500 SEK for early registration (until 2025-06-01) and 3000 SEK after that.
+Registration fee for SAIS 2025 is 2500 SEK for early registration (until 2025-06-01) and 3000 SEK after that (per person).
 Registration includes admittance for the conference activities, coffee, lunches, and conference dinner.
 There is a possibility of buying an additional dinner ticket for accompanying person.

 It is also possible to register for [Socially Responsible and Trustworthy AI Day](https://lyyti.events/p/socially-responsible-and-trustworthy-ai) (co-located with SAIS on 18th June), with a separate registration fee of 500kr.